 - Launch “Settings”

 - Scroll down and tap on “Safari”

 - Look for “Remote Desktop Website” or “Request Desktop Website” and tap on it

 - Toggle it Off

-When you go back to Safari, you should find the bar at the top that asks if you want to open the link in-app.
+When you return to Safari, you should find the top bar asking if you want to open the link in-app.
 You won’t be directed to the browser when you click on a YouTube link in a different app.

 4. Save video in the playlist

 We’ll update the list with every new solution, so check back.
-Also, you can leave a comment about other fixes that you discovered and are not on the list.
+Also, you can comment on other fixes that you discovered and are not on the list.

 Alex is an IT technician who shares his experiences with Apple devices occasionally.
 He has a collection of Apple devices (from iPhone 4) and has recently started trying out Android.